YOGINIMAHIMA1/Resum-Resume/CONTRIBUTING.md

 1. Navigate to the **Issues** tab of the repository.
 2. Click on the **New Issue** button.
-3. Fill out the issue template with the necessary details.
-Please include:
+3. Issue Description:
-   - A brief description of the issue.
+Provide a brief and clear description of the issue here.

-   - Screenshots (if applicable) to illustrate the problem.
+Screenshots (if applicable):
+Attach any relevant screenshots that illustrate the problem.
+If no screenshots are available, remove this line.

 ## Submitting Pull Requests 🔄